Skip to content

 Lifecycle / Target-Date

-Auto-rebalances from stocks to bonds as you approach retirement.
+Auto-rebalances from stocks toward bonds as you approach your target retirement date.

 NEW 2026

-Starting January 28, 2026, you can convert Traditional TSP to Roth TSP directly within your account—no need to roll out to an IRA first.
+Starting January 28, 2026, you can convert Traditional TSP to Roth TSP directly inside your account -- no rolling out to an IRA first.

-Best for: Low-income years, market downturns (convert more shares for same tax), reducing future RMDs, or building tax-free retirement funds.
+Best for: low-income years, market downturns (convert more shares for the same tax), reducing future RMDs, or building tax-free retirement funds.

 Traditional TSP

-Best for: High earners (GS-14+), near retirement, expect lower tax bracket later
+Best for: high earners (GS-14+), near retirement, expecting a lower bracket later.

 Roth TSP